ajtarragona/censat-client/README.md

 #### deleteInstance($census_name, $entity_name, $id, $hard=false)
 Delete and instance given a census and entity and the instance id.
 By default it is a soft delete.
 Hard delete can be forced setting the parameter `hard`to true.
-Returns a message object.
+Returns true or an Exception

 #### updateInstance($census_name, $entity_name, $id, $fields)
 Update an instance given a census and entity and the instance id.
 Fields must be a  key-value array with the field names and its values.
-Returns the updated instance or a message object.
+Returns the updated instance or an Exception.

 #### updateInstanceField($census_name, $entity_name, $id, $field_name, $value)
 Update an instance single field.
-Returns the updated instance or a message object.
+Returns the updated instance or an Exception.

 #### clearInstanceField($census_name, $entity_name, $id, $field_name)
 Clears (sets to null) an instance field.
-Returns the updated instance or a message object.
+Returns the updated instance or an Exception.

 #### addInstanceFieldItem($census_name, $entity_name, $id, $field_name, $value)
 Add an item to an instance field, given its value.
 It is useful for multiple fields (relations, selects, integrations or grids).
-Returns the updated instance or a message object.
+Returns the updated instance or an Exception.

 #### removeInstanceFieldItem($census_name, $entity_name, $id, $field_name, $item_id)
 Removes an instance field item, given its id
 It is useful for multiple fields (relations, selects, integrations or grids).
-Returns the updated instance or a message object.
+Returns the updated instance or an Exception.